ebinm/SAPLab/test-data-generator/README.md

 # Getting Started

 This is the project to generate the test data for our the InValNoS dashboard.
-It contains these folders and files, following our recommended project layout:
+It contains these folders and files, following the recommended project layout:

 File or Folder | Purpose
 ---------|----------
-`app/` | content for UI frontends goes here
+`app/` | content for UI frontends
-`db/` | your domain models and data go here
+`db/` | domain models and data
-`srv/` | your service models and code go here `package.json` | project metadata and configuration `readme.md` | this getting started guide
+`srv/` | service models and code
+`package.json` | project metadata and configuration
+`readme.md` | this getting started guide